 Again, the author has an issue with describing extreme situations and painting them as the norm in the community.

 The author also linked to Alva diapers on Amazon and said have at it if you want to spend $40 on a single diaper, buy an Alvababy diaper.
 If you have been a cloth diaper user for 5 minutes, you know that Alvas cost about $5 apiece.
 I don’t know what she is talking about there.
 Clearly, she is misinformed, or she didn’t read the description and missed that it was a 6-pack for $40.

 I have several $5 diapers in my cloth diaper stash.
 I also have some $8, $10, $12, $15, and $20 diapers.
-I have two diapers that cost around $35.
+There are two diapers that cost around $35.
 Two.
 That’s it.
 And they are used specifically for overnight because they are super heavy-duty, hence the price.

 So yes, if I took that survey, I may also answer that I would pay up to $35 for a diaper because I have.
 But that is by no means what I’m going to spend on my entire collection.